radtek/RowCallBackend/README.md

 For this reason we are using this service for very simple funcitonality (returning a date object).

 # REST Service (C#)
+This rest can create and retrieve users from a local MSSQL database.

 # Client (C#)